Open letter to Gavin Newsom

 Despite this seemingly great news, Governor Newsom continues to ignore pleas to allow them out of their apartments.
 They continue to be locked out of their dining room and confined to their apartments for all meals.
 This is one building where residents share a common ventilation system, breathing the same air every day.
 Theirs is not a unique situation in St. Helena.
 Countless senior living communities all over the state are in the same situation.

-This particular senior independent living community has a enviable and stellar record of keeping their residents safe during this pandemic.
-They adapted heroically both to the lockdown measures as well as to the subsequent temporary easing when they implemented staggered dining room meal times, constant cleaning, etc., thereby managing to keep their residents COVID-19-free to date).
+This particular senior independent living community has an enviable and stellar record of keeping its residents safe during this pandemic.
+They adapted heroically both to the lockdown measures as well as to the subsequent temporary easing when they implemented staggered dining room meal times, constant cleaning, etc., thereby managing to keep their residents COVID-19-free to date.

 Last December, with heightened fears of new COVID-19 waves, you locked down these residents again.
 Difficult albeit understandable call given their vulnerable age group, however, with the hope and promise that vaccines would be quickly forthcoming and their lives would improve.